Goat Fencing 101, Everything You Need To Know

 - Using a sledgehammer, drive heavy-duty steel posts into the ground every few feet.

-- Attach the panel to the post using metal zip ties or thick plastic zip ties.
+- Attach the steel fence panel to the post using metal zip ties or thick plastic zip ties to hold it in place

 - Ensure the stakes are on the outside of the fence panel to ensure you have a sturdier panel.